nick-and-dons-healthcare/meeting-notes/README.md

-# meeting-notes
+# Meeting Notes

-A repo of all meeting notes between partners
+This is a repo of all meeting notes between partners.
+No business critical information should be shared here.
+Those should be in a linked Google Docs.